leo-salem/leo-salem/README.md

 - 🎓 Third Year Computer Science Student at *Menofia University*
 - 🔭 Have a Strong knowledge at OOP Principles and Data Structures and Algorithms
 - ⚡ Competitive Programming Enthusiast And Solved 1000+ Problem (Codeforces, VJudge and other Websites)
-- ☕ Java Specialist and Have Some Experience At Spring Boot Framework
+- ☕ Java Specialist Lover and passionate
 - 🛠️ Enjoy Building robust academic and personal projects